typelevel/fs2/docs/src/guide.md

 s2.toList
 ```

-FS2 takes care to guarantee that any resources allocated by the `Pull` are released when the `.stream` completes.
-Note again that _nothing happens_ when we call `.stream` on a `Pull`, it is merely establishing a scope in which all resource allocations are tracked so that they may be appropriately freed.
+FS2 takes care to guarantee that any resources allocated by the `Pull` are released when the stream completes.
+Note again that _nothing happens_ when we call `.stream` on a `Pull`, it is merely converting back to the `Stream` API.

 There are lots of useful transformation functions in [`Stream`](../core/shared/src/main/scala/fs2/Stream.scala) built using the `Pull` type.